Bali with Toddlers, Kids, or Teenagers: What Indian Families Should Know

 What Works Well for Toddlers in Bali

-If planned correctly, Bali can be very comfortable for toddlers.
+If planned properly, Bali can be very comfortable for families with toddlers.

 Best experiences include:

-• Calm beaches like Nusa Dua (soft sand, low waves)
+• Calm beaches like Nusa Dua (soft sand and gentle waves)

-• Open villa spaces where kids can move freely
+• Spacious villas where toddlers can move freely

 What You Should Avoid